Zepheus/ardrone3-pcap/README.md

 For Windows, Visual Studio and NuGet is required.
 Make sure you build as ``x86`` and not for ``All CPU``.

+**For sniffing, it is still adviced to use WireShark/tcpdump and open the .pcap (no .pcapng) files using File -> Open.**
+There is a built-in capture mode, but is still unstable due to delay on libpcap kernel filtering.

 # ARDRONE 3.0 Protocol Specification #